A common metabolic currency tunes growth-defense balance in plants

 When plants defend against a threat, their growth slows to a crawl.
 In their efforts to understand why, the Howe lab is constantly pushing the limits: how high can one tune plant defenses before a plant goes belly up?

-Their new study, published in Plant Physiology, suggests a new metabolism-sensing mechanism that may mediate between growth and defense functions.
+Their new study, published in Plant Physiology (and featured on the journal's June 2020 issue cover), suggests a new metabolism-sensing mechanism that may mediate between growth and defense functions.

 Plant defense is controlled in part by a collection of genes, called JAZ.
 When all is well, JAZs are the car brakes that keep defense mechanisms from speeding out of control.
 Once danger arises – say attack from hungry caterpillars – the JAZs are broken down, the brakes released.
 Plant defense responses are put into gear.

 There is a catch.
 Plants in defense mode slow down their growth.
 To probe this mystery, the lab of Gregg Howe at the MSU-DOE Plant Research Laboratory has been gradually removing the genetic brakes from the model plant, Arabidopsis.
 There are 13 JAZ genes in Arabidopsis, and with each extra gene removed, the plants get smaller.

 In 2016, the lab made a breakthrough towards understanding the defense vs growth dynamic.

 “We grew a plant missing 5 of the 13 JAZ genes.
 It was better defended but smaller in size,” says Ian Major, a post-doc in the Howe lab.
 “We showed that its defense system conflicts with a light detection system.
 This light detection system receives cues – about neighboring plant competitors and other factors that affect surrounding light conditions – to control how plants grow and develop.”